gajus/slonik-utilities/README.md

 DO NOTHING
 RETURNING "id";

--- This query will not be evaluted if the preceeding query returns result.
+-- This query will not be evaluated if the preceding query returns result.
 SELECT "id"
 FROM "user"
 WHERE (